 Overview

 Attention refers to the limited human ability to select some information for processing at the expense of other stimuli in the environment.
 Attention operates in all sensory modalities: seeing, hearing, touch, even taste and smell.
 It is most often studied in the visual domain though.
 A common way to study visual attention is with a spatial cueing paradigm.
 This paradigm allows researchers to measure the consequences of focusing visual attention in some locations and not others.
+This paradigm was developed by psychologist Michael Posner in the late 70s and early 80s in a series of papers in which he likened attention to a spotlight, selectively illuminating some portion of a scene.
 This video demonstrates standard procedures for a spatial cueing experiment to investigate visual attention.

 Procedure